masknetgoal634/nearcore-deploy/README.md

 ```
 >In the future if you will not use docker, you can use nearup again without any problems.

-After the first run of our workflow a new docker images(`dockerusername/nearcore:beta` and `dockerusername/nearcore:rc`) should be awailable and we can run the near node with the following command:
+After the first run of our workflow a new docker images(`dockerusername/nearcore:beta` and `dockerusername/nearcore:rc`) should be available and we can run the near node with the following command:
 ```
 sudo docker run -dti \
      --restart always \